 You can enable ‘Notify When Left Behind’ alerts for any of your Apple devices from any device that has the Find My app installed.
 Since your iPhone is at the heart of all your Apple devices, we’re sticking to helping you enable these alerts on iOS.
 However, you can turn the feature ON across all other devices since the procedure is pretty much identical.

-Note: The new ‘Notify When Left Behind’ feature is only available on the developer beta releases of iOS 15, iPadOS 15, watchOS 8, and macOS Monterey currently.
-If only one of your devices runs the latest beta software, you can turn ON the feature only on that particular device.
+Note: The new ‘Notify When Left Behind’ feature is only available on iOS 15, iPadOS 15, watchOS 8, and macOS Monterey currently.
+If only one of your devices runs the latest version of iOS, you can turn ON the feature only on that particular device.

 To enable the ‘Notify When Left Behind’ feature, open the Find My app on your iPhone/iPad.